Daasanach people: Genetics

-Modern genetic analysis of the Daasanach indicates that they are more closely related to Nilo-Saharan and Niger-Congo-speaking populations inhabiting Tanzania than they are to the Cushitic and Semitic Afro-Asiatic-speaking populations of Ethiopia.
+Population genetic analyses of the Daasanach indicate that they are more closely related to Nilo-Saharan populations than they are to most Cushitic and Semitic Afro-Asiatic-speaking populations of Ethiopia.
 This suggests that the Daasanach were originally Nilo-Saharan speakers, sharing common origins with the Pokot.
 In the 19th century, the Nilotic ancestors of these two populations are believed to have begun separate migrations, with one group heading southwards into the African Great Lakes region and the other group settling in southern Ethiopia.
 There, the early Daasanach Nilotes would have come into contact with a Cushitic-speaking population, and eventually adopted this group's Afro-Asiatic language.

+A 2021 study comparing a variety of Ethiopian populations discovered that the Daasanach people cluster closer to the Nilotic Nyangatom and the Aroid (South Omotic) Karo peoples than they do to most other Cushitic populations of Ethiopia.

 Daily life

 The Daasanach are a primarily agropastoral people; they grow sorghum, maize, pumpkins and beans when the Omo river and its delta floods.
 Otherwise the Daasanach rely on their goats and cattle which give them milk, and are slaughtered in the dry season for meat and hides.
 Sorghum is cooked with water into a porridge eaten with a stew.
 Corn is usually roasted, and sorghum is fermented into beer.
 The Daasanach who herd cattle live in dome-shaped houses made from a frame of branches, covered with hides and woven boxes (which are used to carry possessions on donkeys when the Daasanach migrate).
 The huts have a hearth, with mats covering the floor used for sleeping.
 The Dies, or lower class, are people who have lost their cattle and their way of living.
 They live on the shores of Lake Turkana hunting crocodiles and fishing.
 Although their status is low because of their lack of cattle, the Dies help the herders with crocodile meat and fish in return for meat.

 Women are circumcised by removing the clitoris.
 Women who are not circumcised are called animals or boys and cannot get married or wear clothes.
-Women wear a pleated cowskin skirt and necklaces and bracelets, they are usually married off at 17 while men are at 20.
+Women wear a pleated cowskin skirt and necklaces and bracelets.
+Women often marry in their late teens and men in their early twenties.
 Boys are circumcised.
-Men wear only a checkered cloth around their waist.
+A man's wealth is determined by the size of his herd.
+Men with large herds often take multiple wives.